DataDog/hiring-engineers/answers.md

 I created the environment for this exercise by spinning up a Centos 7 VM in a virutal machine on a local hypervisor.
 I installed the agent for Centos and verified it was operational see agent_status_before_MongoDB.txt in this branch

+I next installed a single node MongoD and installed and configured Datadog integration for MongoDB.

 Q: Can you change the collection interval without modifying the Python check file you created?